 Nothing can compare to spending the night in a tented camp when you know there are wild animals wandering around outside.
 The excitement as you hear the sound of a tree rustling or the cry of an animal, as you scour the landscape hoping to spot one of the ‘Big 5’.
 Spending days in the African Savannah with no other cars, shops or electronic devices; a safari holiday is, to quote the cliché, ‘a travel experience’ and is world’s apart from everyday life.

-I was recommended Amakhala Game Reserve by Andre Migliarina, AKA The Safari Expert.
-Born in Namibia, Andre has been tailoring unique safari holidays for over fifteen years.
-He took into account that I was travelling with children, that we wanted somewhere that was malaria free, where we would see lots of game and that we wanted an authentic safari experience.
-Amakhala seemed to tick all boxes.
+I chose Amakhala Game Reserve because I had heard it was particularly suitable if travelling with children.
+I also wanted somewhere that was malaria free, and where we were guaranteed to see lots of game through an authentic safari experience.
 Amakhala is a massive 18,000 acre game reserve and has a wide variety of 3, 4 and 5 star accommodation, ranging from restored country houses to tented camps.
 We decided to treat ourselves as the safari was the main reason for our trip and we really wanted the wow factor.
-Andre recommended Bush Lodge in Amakhala for a luxurious safari experience.
-For the first time in my life.
-I let someone else book my holiday for me but I knew we were in safe hands.
+We were recommended Bush Lodge in Amakhala for a luxurious safari experience.

 After a leisurely ninety minute drive from Cape St Francis Resort, where we stayed for two nights, we arrived at Reed Valley Inn, Amakhala’s reception, which looked more like a colonial house than a safari lodge.
 We were immediately greeted by Penny, a friendly staff member who introduced the kids to the house pets as we were checking in.
 She told us to leave the car at the house and she would take us to Bush lodge.
 We would not see our car again for three days – it was almost symbolic, we were venturing into the African bush and no longer needed modern accoutrements….